 The good news, the analysts said, is that those barriers are becoming less challenging and that those who overcome them realize significant returns.
 Products and services for video marketing are becoming more affordable, and organizations are putting more resources toward video and content development as they realize it deserves more attention.

 In the survey of more than 100 professionals, 82 percent said they considered their video marketing strategies successful, including 15 percent who said they were “very successful.”
-That’s good news and shows that video can be an effective part of your marketing strategy.
+That’s good news and shows that video can be an effective part of your digital marketing strategy.

 Let’s take a look at the reasons why some of those surveyed are struggling with the video marketing efforts:

 We can all relate to these challenges.
-Budget is an ever present obstacle regardless of the marketing strategy.
+Budget is an ever present obstacle regardless of the digital marketing strategy.
 Lack of in-house resources and need for more compelling content are also common, but they are becoming less so as we see more organizations invest in video and building a storytelling culture.
 The fact that just 12 percent said lack of management buy-in is an obstacle shows that video is getting more respect and the potential value is well understood.